Teaching and Learning: Instructor and Unit Responsibilities (Twin Cities, Crookston, Morris, Rochester)

 - Instructors should discuss scholastic dishonesty and what it means in the context of their class (e.g., whether collaboration is permitted and limits on it, requirements about and methods for citing sources, whether direct quotes are allowed and to what extent, receiving or giving aid on tests, and using electronic aids or communications during exams when prohibited).

-B. Responsibility to Provide Students with Access to and Feedback on Their Work
+B. Provide Students with Access to and Feedback on Their Work

 - Instructors must evaluate examinations and other student work with sufficient promptness to enhance the learning experience.
 Instructors must promptly return examinations or permit students to review their exams to request clarification of grades.